yb7/wangyibin.github.com/index.md

 <img class='inset left' title='Mark Reid' src='/images/wyb_small.jpg' alt='Photo of Jonas' />

-I'm Wang Yibin, co-founder of start-up company, a technology enthusiast, programmer.
+I'm Wang Yibin, co-founder of ANDA Soft, a technology enthusiast, programmer.
 I'm also a husband, food addict, I dreams to have a lake house, living with my family.
 <br/>
 See my <a href="/resume.html">Resume</a> for more info.
 <div class='section'>